Rishaw-Developer/Flask-2-in-1-App/README.md

 # Rishaw Web Apps
-## You can use todo and calculator apps.
+You can use todo and calculator apps.
+[App Link](https://rishaw-apps.herokuapp.com/)